North Hill Centre: 1973 expansion

-2000 renovations
+2000s renovations

 In 2000, the mall was renovated.
 The interior columns were removed, the mall ceiling was raised to a consistent height, and additional shops and services were added.
 A new food court was developed, and the Canada Safeway, previously located at the east end of the mall next to Sears, was relocated to the west end, replacing the by-now-defunct SuperValu grocery store and becoming the mall's west anchor.
-The renovations also involved demolishing the standalone movie theatre/bowling alley on the mall's north side to make room for more parking and building footprint expansion.
+The renovations also involved demolishing the standalone movie theatre/bowling alley on the mall's north side to make room for more parking and building footprint expansion, which included the addition of several restaurants and other businesses with exterior-only access.

+In 2004, The Renaissance, consisting of two eight-storey condominium towers, was built adjacent to the mall and above a new covered parking area.
+By the mid-2010s, the mall's easternmost parking lot area, often used by students from nearby Southern Alberta Institute of Technology, visitors to the Southern Alberta Jubilee Auditorium and users of the CTrain, became pay-only.
+The mall's western lots remained free parking.

 The mall's Sears Canada location closed, along with the rest of the chain, in early 2018.
-As of early 2020, a furniture store was operating out of the ground-floor level of the former Sears.
+As of 2023, a furniture store was operating out of the ground-floor level of the former Sears.
 In 2018-19 the mall added two junior anchor store tenants: Dollarama and Winners.

 Sears Plume

 In the early 90s, a gas station located in the parking lot and operated by Sears Canada was found to have been leaking into the soil, poisoning the groundwater.
 The leak occurred for at least two decades, leading to a large underground collection of gasoline.
 Because of this, it was necessary to create several monitoring sites in the nearby neighbourhood of Hounsfield Heights/Briar Hill.
 The monitoring sites consist of multiple wells and three meters installed in residential homes.